ramses-tech/nefertari-es/README.md

 - finish implementing relationship fields.
 Also there are many other details of relationships that need implementing: delete/update triggers, saving related objects when saving an instance that has related objects, back refs.
+Fix endless loop when using backref and objects on both sides are connected.

 - nesting